Approval and Inspection Requirements - Class 2-9

 • Water Supply: Fixture locations, supply pipes, meters, backflow prevention

-Greywater Facility:
+Greywater Facility

-• Treatment plant and use area plans
+• Treatment plant and land application area design

 • Plant approval and soil evaluation (if land application area)